EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.spec.md

 ### astro.spec.shift_spec

 Transform a spectrum from the observed frame to the rest frame.
 Package: astro.spec Description: Transform a spectrum from the observed frame to the rest frame.
-If the redshift is negative then transform from the rest
+If the redshift is negative then transform from the rest frame to the observed frame.